 Our timeline is a general outline of when peak foliage is likely to arrive at your destination.
 There are many factors that can impact the leaves, such as a sudden drop in temperature or a violent storm that blows the leaves off the trees before they have a chance to fall.
 Our calendar is based on past leaf-peeping seasons, but you’ll want to check with the area’s tourism bureau (we’ve provided several useful links at the end of this article) for the most up-to-date foliage reports.

 We’ve outlined a great drive for every part of the foliage season in the Northeast, from the most northern parts of Maine to southern Pennsylvania.
 Driving is the most popular way to view fall foliage, so keep in mind that you may hit traffic along some routes.
-As you plan your leaf-peeping trip, be sure to check out our guides to traveling by car, choosing a B&B and planning a fantastic road trip.
+As you plan your leaf-peeping trip, be sure to check out our guides to driving safely, choosing a B&B and planning a fantastic road trip.

 Last Week of September